-I’m sickened by the amount of times I’ve heard people recommend “positive thinking” in order to create positive change in someone’s life.
+I’m surprised by the number of times I’ve heard people recommend “positive thinking” in order to create positive change in someone’s life.

 On the face of it, it makes sense.
 “Your thoughts create your reality” seems obvious.
 Therefore, “think positively” to create positive outcomes.

-In fact, “thinking positively” even worked for me – for a while.
-When I quite my PhD to start my business, I set myself on a completely new course and made sure to align my thinking with the outcome I wanted to create.
+In fact, “thinking positively” even worked for me—for a while.
+When I quit my Ph.D. to start my business, I set myself on a completely new course and made sure to align my thinking with the outcome I wanted to create.

 But then I discovered the dark side of positive thinking, and it helped me get my shit together.